xapian/xapian-docsprint/concepts/indexing/documents.rst

 primary key in an external database table), or could be used to store the full text of the document.

-Generally, the best thing to do with the document data is to store any information you need in order to display the resulting document to the user (or to whatever process consumes the results of searches).
-Xapian doesn't enforce a serialisation scheme for putting structured information into the document data: depending on your application, you might want to implement a simple scheme using newlines to separate values, use JSON or XML serialisation, or use some other method of pickling data.
+Generally you use the document data to store any information you need in order to display the resulting document to the user (or to whatever process consumes the results of searches).
+Xapian doesn't enforce a serialisation scheme for putting structured information into the document data, so you can use whatever is most appropriate for your application.

+Protocol buffers are often a good choice - there's support for them for most programming languages, they use a compact representation which doesn't explicitly store the field names, and you can add new fields without invalidating existing encoded data.

+Some other possible options are a simple scheme using newlines to separate ``name=value`` entries (like Omega uses), JSON, XML, or a language-specific serialisation such as ``pickle`` in Python.

 .. todo:: Talk about the importance of batching changes where feasible